 Normally, students are encouraged the use the three members of their substantive comprehensive examination committee as the initial members of the dissertation committee.
 However, students may change the composition of the committee if necessary

 The student then prepares a detailed dissertation prospectus, showing clearly the purpose and scope of the research, its relation to the previous work in the field, its theoretical relevance and significance, and the research methods and techniques.
 The prospectus must contain a section documenting the student's training and abilities in using the proposed research methods and techniques.
 When the prospectus is ready for presentation, the graduate director forwards to the Graduate School a dissertation committee roster with the student's dissertation director serving as chair.
 The dissertation committee will have at least two weeks to read the prospectus before the formal session.
 During summer months, students should consult with all committee members prior to arranging for any hearings.
 The prospectus must be approved by the dissertation committee in formal session and filed with the graduate program secretary.
 A prospectus must be approved no later than the end of the full-time student's sixth semester in the Ph.D. program.

 The completed dissertation must be acceptable to the chair of the dissertation committee before being circulated among committee members for evaluation.
 After acceptance of the dissertation by the candidate's dissertation committee, an oral examination will be conducted by the committee in open meeting, as specified by Graduate School regulations.
 This examination will be based upon the contents and implications of the dissertation.
 The examination should not be scheduled sooner than four weeks after the completed dissertation has been distributed to the dissertation committee.
-A public announcement and a copy of the dissertation shall be made available to other faculty of the department at least one week before the examination.
-Upon satisfactory completion of the oral examination, the student must submit two copies of the dissertation to the Graduate School and another copy, suitably bound, must be deposited in the department library.
+A public announcement and a copy of the dissertation shall be made available to other faculty of the program at least one week before the examination.
+Upon satisfactory completion of the oral examination, the student must submit two copies of the dissertation to the Graduate School and another copy, suitably bound, must be deposited in the Sociology library.